Panoptic Diffusion Models: co-generation of images and segmentation maps: Panoptic Diffusion

 \subsubsection{Classifier-free Map Guidance}

 Classifier-free diffusion guidance was introduced to balance sample quality and diversity without relying on a classifier \cite{ho2022classifierfree}.
 This approach involves alternating between an unconditional and a conditional diffusion model during training, and using a weighted sum of the results from both models during inference.
 For panoptic diffusion models, we only remove the text conditions while keeping the map conditions active.
 Specifically, we set the context condition to empty text with a probability of 0.1 during training ($C=\varnothing$).
 When the context is empty, the diffusion model is guided solely by the bidirectional control between images and segmentation maps.
-This setup allows the map generator to provide classifier-free guidance and enhance diversity.
 Let $\theta_1$ represent the output with regular conditioning and $\theta_2$ represent the output with empty text.
 During inference, these outputs are weighted by $\gamma$, which is set to 1.0 by default.